 This fortress is a 40 min drive from Yazd, in central Iran, and lovely to visit in the late afternoon.
 We had the place to ourselves as our driver waited outside and we wandered around the outside walls and made our way up the stairs inside leading to what remains there were of the roof.
 Continue reading

-We set off on foot from the village of Garamud (1806 m) on an October morning following the directions from the rough map drawn by Ahmad, the owner of the Hotel Navizar.
+We set off on foot from the village of Garamud (1806 m), north west Iran, on an October morning following the directions from the rough map drawn by Ahmad, the owner of the Hotel Navizar.